finnschiermer/x86prime/README.md

 to upgrade.
 Latest version is 4.07.0.
 To upgrade do:
 ~~~
 > opam switch 4.07.0
-[at this point you may be asked to run "eval `opam config env`" - do it]
+[at this point you may be asked to run "eval 'opam config env'" - do it]
 ~~~
+You may have to use "opam switch create" instead of just "opam switch"

 On some systems, this is not enough, and we recommend that you exit your shell, then restart it before proceeding

+While OCaml 4.05 works, it produces a lot of warnings.
+If you'd rather have a clean build process, upgrade to 4.07.0 as described above.
 ~~~
 > opam install menhir ocamlbuild
 ~~~